EladxR/EladxR/README.md

 The second is Unity game with C#.

-Knowlege in programming languages: Python, Java, C#, C
+Knowledge in programming languages: Python, Java, C#, C

 🌱 I’m currently learning javascript